(Anita Siegel’s cover for the 1970 edition)

 Ingrid Lindgren, the second officer of the Brussard ramjet Leonora Christine, spends her time solving relationship problems by sleeping with depressed male crewmen.
 Charles Reymont, quickly in her bed, calls out her general ignorance on page one: “You’re the first officer, and you don’t know where your own vessel is or what she’s doing?”
 (1-2).
 And finally, the captain, after the disaster, must also inform her that she really needs to stop visiting so many men…

-Scenes with women inevitably fall into the same patterns: discussions about decorating the spaceship pool (27); let’s hook-up (6) (19) (49); lengthy descriptions about body shape followed by a passing note about the speciality of the woman in question (18) (22) (29); confrontations about cheating (54); inquiries between women on virginity (you can’t be a virgin on this ship, we’re out to repopulate the world!)
+Scenes with women inevitably fall into the same patterns: discussions about decorating the spaceship pool (27); let’s hook-up (6) (19) (49); lengthy descriptions about body shape followed by a passing note about the specialty of the woman in question (18) (22) (29); confrontations about cheating (54); inquiries between women on virginity (you can’t be a virgin on this ship, we’re out to repopulate the world!)
 (31); additional discussion of “the curves of breast and flank […] not stuccoed on, as with too many women” of a “boyish” Asian woman while in bed (57); etc. I stopped counting.

 These are the best twenty-five men and women.
 These are the people who will affirm humanity (and science!) in the face of certain disaster.
 These are not the monstrous disasters of men mechanized by the lies of the fragmenting future in Malzberg’s fiction.
 Authorial intention is important.
 Anderson wants them to have some flaws, but he also wants them to be heroes.
 What positive behaviors do Ingrid and Charles model?